ibm-cloud-docs/connected-trade-platform/white-paper.md

 Digitization, along with standardization and collaboration within the industry can help create a variety of benefits.
 For example, banks gain real-time visibility into their respective supply chains, eliminate paper-based processes and associated manual labor, improve speed to working capital optimization, enhance cash-flow forecasting accuracy, safeguard transactions against cybersecurity risk, enable greater supply chain resiliency, and unlock wider procure-to-pay benefits.

-At IBM, we recognize that this transformation requires adopting a platform strategy that lifts the supporting ecosystem, and we aim to deliver this using next-generation ‘as a Service’ business model.
-As organizations look to modernize their trade finance journeys, we use the breadth of IBM’s technology and consulting capabilities to develop a Connected Trade Platform for the industry.
-As part of our approach, we are sourcing digitally native business-process capabilities from multiple fintechs, given that no two banks are likely going to have the same set of applications or processes.
+{{site.data.keyword.IBM_notm}} recognizes that this transformation requires adopting a platform strategy that lifts the supporting ecosystem, and {{site.data.keyword.IBM_notm}} aims to deliver this using next-generation ‘as a Service’ business model.
+As organizations look to modernize their trade finance journeys, {{site.data.keyword.IBM_notm}} uses the breadth of its technology and consulting capabilities to develop a Connected Trade Platform for the industry.
+As part of this approach, {{site.data.keyword.IBM_notm}} is sourcing digitally native business-process capabilities from multiple fintechs, given that no two banks are likely going to have the same set of applications or processes.

 The {{site.data.keyword.IBM_notm}} platform strategy is designed to build secured infrastructure that is optimized for regulated business processes and help support clients in their compliance journeys.
 It is also abstracted at a common infrastructure control plane that aims to make it easy for banks to adopt and consume.
 With a plug-and-play integration framework for banking-specific backend systems, the platform can help enable the flow of financial transactions from the front office to the back office.